aleen42/PersonalWiki/Programming/JavaScript/data_structure/data_structure.md

 ## Data Structure [Back](./../JavaScript.md)

-As an experienced JavaScript developer moving to server-side programming, or in some cases when you want to implement some efficient complicated algorithms, you may have to implement some classic data structures and algorithms in JavaScript.
+As an experienced JavaScript developer moving to server-side programming, or in some cases when you want to implement some efficient complicated algorithms, you may have to implement some classic data structures in JavaScript.

 This chapter mainly covers some of them for you: